 Students enrolled at WMCTC may receive services at the Salon provided they complete the required permission slip at least one day in advance and are in good standing at WMCTC.
 Academic, attendance, and discipline records will be reviewed before permission is granted by the technical instructor and principal.
 The salon days are designated as: Thursday and Friday from 11:15 AM to 2:00 PM.
 Additional days and hours may be available.
 Contact the Cosmetology department for more information.
+Please note that these services may not be available due to the ongoing COVID-19 Pandemic.
+Additional information will be available as move throughout the year.

-Counseling Services
+Counseling/Guidance Services